Context-aware Bayesian Mixed Multinomial Logit Model: Introduction

 \section{Introduction}

 A long-standing major concern in discrete choice modelling is heterogeneity in the decision-making process.
-To overcome it, the mixed multinomial logit (MMNL) model \parencite{mcfadden2000mixed} adds flexibility to the original multinomial logit (MNL) model formulation \parencite{boyd1980effect} by allowing each decision-maker $n$ to have their own preference parameters $\beta_n$, but constraining them to the population density $f(\beta)$.
+To overcome this, the mixed multinomial logit (MMNL) model \parencite{revelt1998mixed, mcfadden2000mixed} adds flexibility to the original multinomial logit (MNL) model formulation \parencite{boyd1980effect} by allowing each decision-maker $n$ to have their own preference parameters $\beta_n$, but constraining them to the population density $f(\beta)$.
 However, this entails the assumption that the preference parameters of the decision-maker are constant throughout time and throughout different choice situations, which may be deemed too strong for certain choice modelling applications.

-When facing the same choice situation multiple times, an individual might make different decisions, depending on a context.
-One can think of a context as an external factor that varies across individuals as well as choice situations and captures temporal (e.g. weather) or long-term (e.g. pandemics) circumstances.
-This often requires more complex model specification considerations.
+Individual preferences are complex and heterogeneous; they depend on different choice scenarios, and might evolve over time \parencite{castells2021novelty, hess2015intra, krueger2021evaluating}.
+Even when facing the same choice situation multiple times, an individual might make different decisions depending, for example, on the circumstances in the moment of choice (context).
+One can think of a context as an external factor that varies across individuals, as well as choice situations, and captures temporal (e.g. weather) or long-term (e.g. pandemics) circumstances.
+This temporal element might cause behaviour related to certain effects not to remain stable over time which can be important in explaining the variation in explanatory variables \parencite{mannering2018temporal}.
+This has been evident in many behavioural research fields, including transport \parencite{mannering1994temporal}, economics \parencite{meier2015temporal}, or accident research \parencite{islam2020unobserved, mannering2018temporal}.